List of defunct and relocated Major League Baseball teams

 Over the history of Major League Baseball, numerous franchises have moved or become defunct.
 Many played in the National League (NL) and the American League (AL), today's two existing major leagues, but other franchises played in one of the 11 major leagues that have gone defunct.
 The classification of the major leagues is based on Major League Baseball's recognition of historical leagues.

 Major league baseball emerged in the 1870s, and four major leagues, including the NL, played at least one season of baseball in the nineteenth century.
 During this period, dozens of franchises were founded, but most went defunct, leaving just twelve NL franchises by the 1892 season and eight after the 1899 season.
 In 1901, the American League emerged with several new franchises.
 The Federal League (FL) challenged the AL/NL primacy for two seasons, but went defunct with all of its teams after the 1915 season.
 Numerous Negro leagues operated during the first half of the twentieth century; seven leagues that operated from 1920 to 1948 were later recognized as major leagues by Major League Baseball.

 The most recent NL or AL team to cease operations is the Baltimore Orioles, which went defunct after the 1902 season.
 The first NL or AL team to move was the Boston Braves, which went to Milwaukee after the 1952 season.
 Several teams moved over the next twenty years, often to the Southern or Western United States, ending in 1971 when the Washington Senators became the Texas Rangers.
 The next move of any sort came in 2005, when the Montreal Expos became the Washington Nationals.
-In 2025, the Oakland Athletics plan to temporarily move to West Sacramento, California, and brand themselves as the "A's" and "Athletics" with no city name attached until they permanently move to Las Vegas in 2028 or later when their new ballpark is completed.
+In 2025, the Oakland Athletics temporarily moved to West Sacramento, California, and branded themselves as the "A's" and "Athletics" with no city name attached, until they permanently move to Las Vegas in 2028 or later when their new ballpark is completed.